 We will look at two methods to calculate the value at risk of bonds.
-However, there are two common challenges that come up when we apply risk management concepts to individual bonds and bond portfolios within fixed income investment management:
+There are two common challenges that arise in applying risk management concepts to individual bonds and bond portfolios within fixed income investment management:

-a) How do you measure risk of a newly issued bond that has no history of trading prices
+a) How do you measure the risk of a newly issued bond that has no history of trading prices

 b) How do you integrate the risk of a bond issued in a foreign currency into your default base currency.

 Both questions have simple solutions that will use this two part case study to illustrate.
-In our first post (this part) we will focus on how to calculate value at risk for bonds that are newly issued.
-In our next post, we will review how to calculate value at risk for bonds that trade in a foreign currencies.
+In this post, we will focus on how to calculate the value at risk for new issues of bonds.
+In our next post, we will review how to calculate the value at risk for bonds that trade in foreign currencies.

-When it comes to bond risk management, the primary measure used by portfolio and investment managers is modified Duration – a measure of interest rate sensitivity that tracks changes in bond prices on account of changes in interest rates.
+When it comes to bond risk management, Modified Duration is the primary measure that portfolio and investment managers use.
+This is a measure of interest rate sensitivity that tracks changes in bond prices because of changes in interest rates.
 Value at risk is a relatively new arrival to the scene and brings price volatility into the picture.
 However, a newly issued bond as well as an illiquid bond may have limited, thin or no trading data.
 In the absence of trade related price data, we look at other options.

 One possible option is to identify the relevant interest rates for the bond in question.
 For example, to price a 10 year bond with no price history we can pick up the history of applicable 10 year rates and then use them to price the bond, assuming that future rates and price behavior will be similar to that witnessed in the past.
-When we apply historical rates we also assume constant maturity so that changes witnessed in the price of the bond are only on account of changes in interest rates and not because of a change in days to maturity of the bond.
+When we apply historical rates we also assume constant maturity.
+This means that changes in the price of the bond are only on account of changes in interest rates and not because of a change in days to maturity of the bond.